 Parents have the right to be heard, participate in any court proceedings during an ICO, and receive legal representation if they cannot afford it.
 They also have the right to see their child and participate in their care and welfare decision-making.

 If you’re seeking legal advice on ICO in the UK, it’s important to know the essential things about this process.
 An ICO protects children in need but can also be a confusing and complex process for those involved.
 To make the most informed decision for your child’s well-being, understand the 7 key points of Interim Care Orders.
 Our experienced lawyers at KQ Solicitors are here to help if you need further assistance.
-Contact us today to ensure your child’s rights and interests are safeguard.
+Contact us today to ensure your child’s rights and interests are safeguarded.
 Share this information in your circle if you find it helpful.